apache/mesos/docs/modules.md

-Anonymous modules do not require any specific selectors (flags) as they are immediately instantiated when getting loaded via the `--modules` flag by the Mesos master or slave.
+Anonymous modules do not require any specific selectors (flags) as they are immediately instantiated when getting loaded via the `--modules` flag by the Mesos master or agent.

 ### Authentication